-Labia is the medical term for lips.
-Labia usually refer to the lips of female genitalia.
+Labia is the medical term for lips and can be used to refer to the lips of female genitalia.
 The labia cover and protect the urethral opening (the urethra is the passageway to the bladder) and the vagina.
 There are two outer lips, the labia majora, and two inner lips, the labia minora.

 The labia majora are usually covered with sparse pubic hair and are considered a skin structure.
 The labia minora are an interface structure with an outer hair-free skin surface and an inner mucosal surface.
 The labia minora look like flaps or wings, and they can be a few millimetres to several centimetres in length.

 Labial adhesion means that the labia minora are stuck together or fused.
 Adhesion rarely results in complete labial fusion; more often it is partial.
 The adhesion may also be called bridging, as the right and left side of the vulva are joined together.
 Labial adhesion may also refer to fusion of labium minor with labium major.

 Secondary labial adhesion may be due to oestrogen deficiency, particularly in non-sexually active women after the menopause.
 It may also be caused by scarring or fibrous tissue that forms after severe inflammatory skin disease, surgery or trauma.
 The most common causes of labial adhesion in adult women are listed below.